I can happily admit and say that I grew up eating this marvellous and delicious vegan and gluten-free courgette salad.

 - 4 large courgettes

-- 1 tsp salt (sea salt or kosher salt or pink Himalayan salt)
+- 1 teaspoon salt (sea salt or kosher salt or pink Himalayan salt)

 - 1-3 cloves garlic

-- 3 tbsp olive oil (or other oil you prefer)
+- 3 tablespoon olive oil (or other oil you prefer)

 - parsley (optional) for garnishing

-On medium heat, place a frying pan with 1-2 tbsp of cooking oil.
-I normally don't use olive oil for frying as it's smoking point it's quite low.
-I use rapeseed, avocado, coconut or any other oils that have a high smoking point although here is low heat and shallow frying so realistically, any oil will do.
-Just make sure oil doesn't smoke.
+- On medium heat, place a frying pan with 1-2 tablespoon of cooking oil.
+I normally don't use olive oil for frying as its smoking point it's quite low.
+I use grapeseed, avocado, coconut or any other oils that have a high smoking point although here is low heat and shallow frying so realistically, any oil will do.
+Just make sure the oil doesn't smoke.

-Set them aside for few minutes to cool.
+- Set them aside for a few minutes to cool.

-In a small bowl, make the vinaigrette by mixing the 2 vinegars, salt and the finely chopped garlic.
+- In a small bowl, make the vinaigrette by mixing the 2 types of vinegar, salt and finely chopped or mashed garlic.

-It is ready to serve immediately as this salad can be served both warm or fridge cold.
+- It is ready to serve immediately as this salad can be served both warm or fridge cold.
 It can last up to 3 days in the fridge.
-Just add a little vinegar to refresh it if it happens to last and have any for a next day!
+Just add a little vinegar to refresh it if it happens to last and have any for the next day!